ANZ-UKRAINE COOPERATION FORUM

 • Roman Tkachenko — TENCORE, CBDO

-• Tymur Pistriuha — Ukrainian Deminers Association, Head and founder of the national UDA, Executive Director of Demining Solutions LLC
+• Tymur Pistriuha — Ukrainian Deminers Association, Head and founder of the national UDA, Executive Director of Demining Solutions

 • Valery Churkin — Head of the National Cybersecurity Coordination Center, National Security and Defense Council of Ukraine